-2. PSAOs that Blend Elements of Two or More Actuarial Practice Areas

-Some PSAOs may blend significant elements of two or more actuarial practice areas (for example, reserving for continuing care retirement communities, which involves significant elements of both health and life practice).
-An actuary who issues such PSAOs is deemed to meet the General Qualification Standard if the actuary meets the basic education, experience, and continuing education requirements in any one of the actuarial practice areas relevant to the PSAO.
-However, the actuary should be particularly mindful of the obligation under Precept 3 of the Code of Professional Conduct not to issue such PSAOs unless qualified to do so, and may find it prudent to work with an actuary with complementary experience and education (see Section II(E) below) or to obtain additional experience and/or continuing education in subjects that are relevant to the PSAO.
+2. PSAOs that Blend Elements of Two or More Actuarial Practice Areas the General Qualification Standard if the actuary meets the basic education, experience, and continuing education requirements in any one of the actuarial practice areas relevant to the PSAO.
+However, the actuary should be particularly mindful of the obligation under Precept 2 of the Code of Professional Conduct not to issue such PSAOs unless qualified to do so, and may find it prudent to work with an actuary with complementary experience and education (see Section II(E) below) or to obtain additional experience and/or continuing education in subjects that are relevant to the PSAO.